 Autoflow control is enabled by setting modem control register bits 5 (autoflow enable or AFE) and 1 (RTS) to a 1.
 Autoflow incorporates both auto-RTS and auto-CTS.
-When only auto-CTS is desired, bit 1 in the modem control register should be cleared (this assumes that a control signal is driving CTS).
+When only auto-CTS is desired, bit 1 in the modem control register must be cleared (this assumes that a control signal is driving CTS).

-auto-CTS and auto-RTS functional timing
+Auto-CTS and Auto-RTS Functional Timing

-NOTES: A. When CTS is low, the transmitter keeps sending serial data out.

-- B. If CTS goes high before the middle of the last stop bit of the current byte, the transmitter finishes sending the current byte but it does not send the next byte. - C. When CTS goes from high to low, the transmitter begins sending data again.
+- A. When CTS is low, the transmitter keeps sending serial data out. - B. If CTS goes high before the middle of the last stop bit of the current byte, the transmitter finishes sending the current byte but it does not send the next byte. - C. When CTS goes from high to low, the transmitter begins sending data again.